 Our planting beds are maple-tree-free (for now) and we’re hoping that the massive amounts of Preen we spread will keep them relatively weed-free all summer long!

-It wasn’t super fun to pull all the seedlings (my back was killing me after a while) but I’m so glad we’re finished and can enjoy our yard and all our hard work from last summer.
+It wasn’t extremely enjoyable to pull all the seedlings, and it’s certainly NOT how I would have chosen to spend my time, but I’m so glad we’re finished and can enjoy our yard and all our hard work from last summer.

 As I was bemoaning the fact that it was taking SO stinkin’ long to finish our maple tree project, I started thinking about the fact that this is EXACTLY how so many people feel about a large organizing project.